-In January 2015, the EPA began implementation of the Cross-State Air Pollution Rule (CSAPR) to address the CAA's requirement that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.
-CSAPR requires specific states in the eastern and central United States to reduce power plant emissions of SO2 and NO3 that cross state lines and contribute to ozone and fine particle pollution in other states.
+state lines and contribute to ozone and fine particle pollution in other states.
 CSPAR requires reductions to levels consistent with the 1997 ozone and fine particle emissions and 2006 fine particle emission NAAQS.
 CSAPR covers 28 states, including all of the PJM states except Delaware, and also excluding the District of Columbia.

 On March 15, 2021, in response to a court holding in Wisconsin v.
-EPA,36 the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.37 On February 28, 2022, the EPA proposed a Federal Implementation Plan (FIP) (at that time termed the Transport Rule) for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.38 The proposed FIP requirements would establish ozone season NO_x emissions budgets for electric generating units in the PJM states, excluding North Carolina and the District of Columbia.
+EPA,37 the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.38 On February 28,2022, the EPA proposed a Federal Implementation Plan (FIP) (at that time termed the Transport Rule) for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.39 The proposed FIP requirements would establish ozone season NOX emissions budgets for electric generating units in the PJM states, excluding North Carolina and the District of Columbia.

-On March 15, 2023, the EPA finalized Federal Implementation Plan (FIP) requirements for 23 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.39 The FIP, also known as the Good Neighbor Plan, resolves the CAA good neighbor obligations of the affected states and applies when no state implementation plan has been approved.
-The FIP requirements establish ozone season NO_x emissions budgets for electric generating units in the following PJM states: Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, Ohio, Pennsylvania, Virginia and West Virginia.
+On March 15, 2023, the EPA finalized Federal Implementation Plan (FIP) requirements for 23 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.40 The FIP, also known as the Good Neighbor Plan, resolves the CAA good neighbor obligations of the affected states and applies when no state implementation plan has been approved.
+The FIP requirements establish ozone season NOX emissions budgets for electric generating units in the following PJM states: Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, Ohio, Pennsylvania, Virginia and West Virginia.
 The list of PJM jurisdictions excludes North Carolina, the District of Columbia, Tennessee and Delaware.
-Electric generating units in the indicated states would be required to participate in a revised version of the CSAPR NO_x Ozone Season Group 3 Trading Program that was previously established in the 2021 CSAPR Update.
+Electric generating units in the indicated states would be required to participate in a revised version of the CSAPR NOX Ozone Season Group 3 Trading Program that was previously established in the 2021 CSAPR Update.